on all US orders over $99.

 In recent weeks, I’ve stressed how important vitamins A, C, and D are, along with minerals like Selenium, Iodine, Magnesium, and Zinc for supporting your immune system during a virus outbreak.
 They each play an important and unique role and are invaluable in this fight.
 In the past week, I’ve discovered new research that shows zinc may be even more important than we previously thought.

-You may have heard that antimalarial drugs like hydroxychloroquine are being used with some success to treat the current pandemic.
+You may have heard that antimalarial drugs like hydroxychloroquine are being used with some success to treat COVID-19.
 One of the reasons for their effectiveness may be their ability to act as what is known as a zinc ionophore.
 This means they pull zinc into the lysosomes of your cells, which is ground zero for putting a halt to virus replication.
 Zinc outside your cells isn’t helpful, since viruses infect by getting inside your cells – you need something that pulls it in.

 Because nature is so good to us, there are two compounds found in our food and drink that we know also act as zinc ionophores – EGCG from green tea and quercetin, which is also a natural antihistamine.
 Here is a list of foods quercetin is found in, ranked from highest concentration to lowest:

 I now recommend taking 500 milligrams of quercetin and 100 milligrams of EGCG with 45 milligrams of zinc daily.
 I personally divide this up into 3 doses to take daily, which can be done through both supplements and food/green tea.
 I know zinc is difficult to come by these days, so the food sources I recommend include: